jvansteirteghem/oboco/README.md

 - configure application.properties
 	- security.authentication.secret: the secret of the authentication.
-	- security.authentication.idToken.age: the age of the id token of the authentication (in milliseconds).
+	- security.authentication.idToken.age: the age of the id token of the authentication (in seconds).
-	- security.authentication.refreshToken.age: the age of the refresh token of the authentication (in milliseconds).
+	- security.authentication.refreshToken.age: the age of the refresh token of the authentication (in seconds).

 ### application plugins

 - configure application.properties
 	- plugin.archive.archiveReaderPool.size: the size of the archive reader pool.
-	- plugin.archive.archiveReaderPool.interval: the interval of the archive reader pool (in milliseconds).
+	- plugin.archive.archiveReaderPool.interval: the interval of the archive reader pool (in seconds).
-	- plugin.archive.archiveReaderPool.age: the age of the archive reader pool (in milliseconds).
+	- plugin.archive.archiveReaderPool.age: the age of the archive reader pool (in seconds).
 - configure plugins/enabled.txt
 	- JDKArchivePlugin: supports zip.
 	- JUnrarArchivePlugin: supports rar.